Raunik2/Code_Pair/README.md

 ### Description

-💻 Code Pair is a Realtime Code Editor and a collaboration tool built with React, Node, Express and Socket.io.
-It uses web sockets for syncing code and setting up connection between client and server.
+💻 Code Pair is a real-time code Editor and a collaboration tool built with React, Node, Express, and Socket.io.
+It uses web sockets for syncing code and setting up connections between client and server.

-A user a create a new room, share room ID with other peers, work on code real time.
+A user can create a new room, share room ID with other peers, and work on code in real-time.
 The Editor has syntax highlighting, indentation, autocomplete and brace matching functionality.

-Currently the Project only supports Code Editor which was implemented during the build phase of hackathon, in the future compiler can be added, other features like real time chat, video-call, etc can be added.

 ### Deployment 🌐